yabodetchou/task-manager-app/task-mngmt/README.md

 # Task-Manager
-full stack task management website that allows users to log in to website using their email and password and create a to do list, manage data list in progress and done
+full stack task management website to create and manage to do list